vulkanCommand/AI-File-Analyzer/README.md

 # 📄 AI-Powered File Analyzer (PDF Only)

+🚀 AI-Powered File Analyzer is a web application that allows users to upload PDF files and receive AI-generated summaries.
-🚀 The project is built using **Amazon Bedrock, AWS Lambda, API Gateway, S3, and JavaScript**.
+The project is built using **Amazon Bedrock, AWS Lambda, API Gateway, S3, and JavaScript**.

 ---